gesellc/flash-mob-programming/README.md

 - Every time someone shares a thing to turn up, write it into your Micro Retro text file
 - Things that already have been mentioned get a '*' in front of them
 - Keep list ordered by number of '*'
+- Add to this file in every following Micro Retro

 Example: